flyingoctopus/generative.design.oF/README.markdown

 - *__01__*: A shape (from triangle to circle) is drawn according to mouse position.
 Reset canvas with 'R'.
 - *__02__*: Draws a kind of maze.
 Change linecap with 'C' and reset canvas with 'R'.
+- *__03__*: Draws circles or rectangles in a grid while their position randomize depending on the mouse position.
+Change between circles or rectangles with 'C' & 'R'.
 - *__05__*: "Stupid agents" crawling around the canvas and leaving a trace.
 Reset with 'R'.